-Unlinkability: The user's identity uid should remain hidden towards RPs - they should only know users under their RP-specific pseudonym ppid.
-This implies that when the same user authenticates to two different RPs as $ppid_0$ and $ppid_1$, the two RPs cannot distinguish whether they are communicating with the same user or two different users.

-Unobservability: The RP's identity rid should remain hidden towards an IdP during the authentication session.
+- Unlinkability: The user's identity uid should remain hidden towards RPs they should only know users under their RP-specific pseudonym ppid.
+This implies that when the same user authenticates to two different RPs as $ppid_0$ and $ppid_1$ , the two RPs cannot distinguish whether they are communicating with the same user or two different users. - Unobservability: The RP's identity rid should remain hidden towards an IdP during the authentication session.
 This property assumes that RPs and users are honest and ensures privacy towards a potentially corrupt IdP.

-Despite the blind ppid computation and privacy-preserving RP authentication, IdP-issued tokens must stay unforgeable and bound to the blindly verified rid and the correctly computed pseudonym.
+Despite the blind computation of ppids and the privacy-preserving authentication of RPs, IdP-issued tokens must still be unforgeable and strictly bound to the blindly verified rid and the correctly computed pseudonym.

-Session Binding: It is infeasible to create a valid token $\tau{\rm fin}$ for a session identified through (rid,ppid,ctx,sid) that was not properly authenticated or approved by the honest IdP.
-This notion ensures that the user (and RP) can only generate tokens for the unique and correct $ppid = \mathsf{F}(uid,rid)$ they have jointly authenticated, where RPs must be properly registered with the IdP.
+Session Binding: It is infeasible to create a valid token $\tau{fin}$ for a session identified through (rid, ppid, ctx, sid) that was not properly authenticated or approved by the honest IdP.
+This notion ensures that the user (and RP) can only generate tokens for the unique and correct ppid = F(uid, rid) they have jointly authenticated, where RPs must be properly registered with the IdP.

-Kroschewski and Lehmann define the property of Request Authentication [32], which complements their Session Binding notion.
-While Session Binding expresses the security of the final token, this additional property demands that every valid request (including intermediate protocol values) processed by the IdP must come from a properly registered RP.
-As this property is unaffected by the blind pseudonym computation focused on in this work, we restate this notion in our setting and refer to the detailed explanation in App.
+Kroschewski and Lehmann also define the property of Request Authentication [31], which complements their Session Binding notion.
+While Session Binding expresses the security of the final token, this additional property demands that every valid request (including intermediate protocol values) processed by the IdP must originate from a properly registered RP.
+As this property is not impacted by the blind pseudonym computation focused on in this work, we only restate this notion in our setting and refer to the detailed explanation in App.
 A.